SaDiablo/GenshinCompanion/README.md

 - Default dark mode (with some artefacts not yet fixed)

-- Possibility to add mistakenly added wishes or duplicates by right mouse button press on them
+- Possibility to delete mistakenly added wishes or duplicates by right mouse button press on them

 - Calculator that helps to keep track of how much wishes till the "Pity Wish" and more